Ephesus Symbol - Ephesians - About Ephesus - Ephesus information

 the offer on the grounds that it was not fitting for a temple to be

-dedicated to two gods, thus refusing the
+dedicated to two gods, thus refusing t

 offer without hurting his pride.
 The new temple, built in the years